How CAPS Protects your Confidentiality

 In general, therapists working with minors will inform parents at the outset of treatment that therapy is most effective when clients are assured confidentiality.
 Thus, parents will be encouraged not to review the records of their minor but instead rely on periodic verbal reports from the therapist if agreed upon by the minor, or by the minor directly.
 All efforts should be made for the therapist and parent(s) to have an agreement in place from the outset of treatment as to the nature and scope of information to be shared.

 Parents or guardians who give their consent for counseling will not have access to the minor's record if it is determined that providing access would have a detrimental effect on the therapist's professional relationship with the minor.

 Disclosure of Confidential Information to Third Parties

-Any current client who wants information about her/his record to be released to a third party must complete a written consent form.
+Any current client who wants information about their record to be released to a third party must complete a written consent form.
 In general, consent for the release of information is valid for 12 months after signing (unless otherwise specified on the form); however, the client may revoke consent in writing at any time.

 In instances where a client's record is being subpoenaed, the Director is responsible for verifying that the subpoena is legitimate.
-If the subpoena is legitimate, the Director will attempt to contact the client to confirm that s/he wants records released.
+If the subpoena is legitimate, the Director will attempt to contact the client to confirm that they want their records released.
 The record will be reviewed to determine the information which can be released and information (e.g., records from an outside agency) which may not be released.
 The Director or her designee will then copy the appropriate information from the record and send it to the requesting party.

-In instances of a court order for release of records, Counseling Services will attempt to contact the client to discuss the nature and scope of information being requested.
+In instances of a court order for release of records, CAPS will attempt to contact the client to discuss the nature and scope of information being requested.
 If there is information in the record which is not deemed relevant to the nature of the court case, the Director or her designee will attempt to discuss the release of record with the judge to request that irrelevant portions of the record not be released.